 Items property that returns a

 MenuItem object.
 Using various properties of this object, you can check and verify the menu item state, for example, determine if it is checked or unchecked, enabled or disabled and so on.
-See Checking Menu Item's State.
+See Checking Menu Item's State in Desktop Windows Applications.

 Specifics of Working with Menus